jorge-aranda/spaceship-architecture/README.md

 ## Usage

-After installing, add the following line to your `.zshrc` in order to include Architecture section in the prompt:
+After installing, add the following line to your `.spaceshiprc.zsh` in order to include Architecture section in the prompt:

 ```zsh
 spaceship add architecture